michaeljfriedman/economy-simulator/design.md

 - Initialization:
-  - Each person is assigned to a company (people are divided among companies evenly), and gets 3 months income
+  - Each person is assigned to a company (people are divided among companies evenly), and gets 1 month income
-  - Each company gets money to cover 3 months' worth of payroll, and is assigned a "pay day" (the day of the month when they pay their employees)
+  - Each company gets money to cover 1 month's worth of payroll
 - Each day:
   - Each person picks a random company and spends 1/30 of their monthly spending to that company